 Someone who teaches on Zoom asked me if it was possible to see what the attendees see when presenting in a Zoom meeting.
 They currently connect their phone as an attendee and can glance at the device if they want to know what the attendees see.
 This person wanted to know if you can do this on the same computer they are presenting from so it can be on one of their screens.
 The answer is yes - if you use a little trick.

 Before I share how to do this, let’s answer the question of why someone would want to do this.
 When you share your screen, a window, or a portion of your screen in Zoom, your computer switches to presenting mode where your controls move to the top of the screen and the attendee videos are minimized.
 Zoom puts a border around what it is sharing but some people are more comfortable when they can see exactly what the attendees see.
-I often do this and use a second computer connected to the meeting as an attendee.

 Before you start, make sure you are already connected to the Zoom meeting using the Zoom app on your computer.